Figma Plugin: Export Figma Email Designs to Postcards

 Key Features:

-• Responsive Design: Ensures templates are mobile-friendly and render correctly across email clients.
+- Responsive Design: Ensures templates are mobile-friendly and optimized for consistent display across email clients.

-• Instant Preview: Test how your email looks on different devices and clients before sending.
+- Instant Preview: Test how your email looks across different devices and email clients before sending, including built-in dark mode preview in Postcards.

 In short: You design in Figma, then perfect in Postcards.
 With Postcards, your email becomes both highly customizable and effortlessly production‑ready.